How to Choose the Right Videographer for Your Wedding

 You should research video styles

 There are five basic videography styles: cinematic, short form, storytelling, documentary and traditional.
 Watch examples of all of them right here on Love Stories TV to decide which one you’d like your own video to showcase, and then narrow down your search to find a wedding videographer that specializes in that genre.
+Katie Swider of Anchored Films suggests searching on Instagram for videographers in your area by using location hashtags.

-Your photographer might be able to help
+Your photographer will be able to help

 Do’s and Don’ts When Choosing a Videographer